earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Merleau-Ponty, Maurice. _Phenomenology of Perception_.
 Translated by Donald Landes.
 Routledge, 2002.

 * [Miki][sc] Kiyoshi.
-"The Study of the Human."
+“The Study of the Human.”
 Translated by Gereon Kopf.
 In _Japanese Philosophy: A Sourcebook_, 702--705.
 Honolulu: University of Hawaii Press, 2011.

 * Nietzsche, Friedrich. _Birth of Tragedy and Other Writings_.
 Translated by Ronald Speirs.
 New York: Cambridge U. Press, 1999.